-Hobbes agrees that sensible properties are the results of interactions between our bodies and other bodies.
+Hobbes agrees with Descartes and Galileo that sensible properties are merely the results of interactions between our bodies and other bodies.

 They are not, as Aristotle had alleged, real properties of external objects.

-Hobbes, Galileo, and Descartes believe that physical objects are just particles in motion, and they can communicate this motion to us.
+Hobbes, Galileo, and Descartes all believe that physical objects are just particles in motion, and they can communicate this motion to us.